solderq35/newalt4/README.md

 # New Alt 4

-Ori13's idea to troll IOI for trying to prevent people from cheesing Hitman Freelancer mode
+Ori13 and ChatGPT's idea to troll IOI for trying to prevent people from cheesing Hitman Freelancer mode

+## Disclaimer
 **NOTE: It is probably more convenient to just open Task Manager, then stop HITMAN3.exe.
 This program is just for fun.**

 With that said: